 The University charges the same tuition & fee rate structure for face-to-face and online classes.
 If a class moves to an online format, in most cases students will be required to continue the class online or make a timely withdrawal under the University's normal withdrawal policies.
-Be aware that some courses cannot be conducted in a wholly online format.
+Some courses cannot be conducted in a wholly online format.
 Most labs and clinical rotations cannot be completed online.
 Such classes are subject to cancellation by the University if necessary for reasons of health and safety; to cancellation by a hospital or other clinical or laboratory affiliate; or to extended time frames if courses must be continued or Incompletes awarded until instruction can resume.
 The University cannot guarantee that students will complete coursework or graduate on any particular schedule.
+Students will be notified of any changes primarily through UMHB student email and the university's website.